Platopedia/platopedia.github.io/groups/artrade/ticket.md

   const panel = document.querySelector(".ticket-panel");
   panel.innerHTML = `
     <div style="text-align:center;">
       Your trade request has been submitted.
-Please save the ticket ID below and keep it private.
-If your trade is accepted, an Artrade Merchant will add you using the Plato link you provided and present the ID to confirm their identity as a verified member of our team.
+Please save your <strong>Ticket ID</strong> and keep it private.
+If the trade is accepted, an <strong>Artrade Merchant</strong> will add you using your Plato link and will provide the same <strong>Ticket ID</strong> to confirm they are part of our team.
     </div>
   `;
   document.addEventListener("DOMContentLoaded", ()=>{